gitnoober/vigil-go/README.md

 # Vigilante

-This is the source code for the second project in the Udemy course Working with Websockets in Go (Golang).

-A dead simple monitoring service, intended to replace things like Nagios.
+A simple monitoring service, intended to replace things like Nagios.

 ## Build